modelfoxdotdev/modelfox/crates/www/content/docs_internals/feature_engineering/post.md

 ## Bag of Words Feature Groups

 _Bag of Words_ feature groups are used to encode _Text_ columns. _Bag of Words_ feature groups consist of _n_ features, one for each of the unique ngrams in the text column.
 The feature value for a given ngram depends on the strategy used: `Present`, `Count`, or `TF-IDF`.
-See [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and [Bag of Words Model](https://en.wikipedia.org/wiki/Bag-of-words_model) to learn more.
 The `Present` strategy assigns a value of 0 or 1 depending on whether the ngram appears in the text.
-The `Count` strategy assigns a value equal to the count of the number of times an ngram appears in the text.
+The `Count` strategy assigns a value equal to the count of the number of times the ngram appears in the text.
 The `TF-IDF` strategy assigns a value equal to the [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) weighted count of the number of times the ngram appears in the text.
+See [Bag of Words Model](https://en.wikipedia.org/wiki/Bag-of-words_model) to learn more.